 Janice Norland turns to her law professor when she thinks she killed a man.
 When there is no body, they assume all is okay but she is soon the target of blackmail.
 When the man turns up dead, she is charged so the professor defends her.

 Professor Edward Lindley is a highly respected law school professor who believes that jurists and academics deserve credit for the maturing of the law, not trial lawyers.
 That belief is soon tested when one of his students, Janice Norland, gets into trouble.
 She believes she's killed a dance instructor she was involved with, Raul Perez.
 They'd had a fight and she hit him with a poker but when they check out his apartment, there is no body and no sign of the struggle Janice had described.
 Lindley turns to Paul Drake to investigate and Paul thinks he sees an all too common blackmail racket.
-But when the dance instructor is found dead the next night, Janice is charged with murder.
-With Perry Mason in the hospital, Lindley decides to defend her himself.
+The next day Janice receives a photo showing her standing over the body hold the fireplace poker and a phone call asking for $10,000.
+But when the dance instructor is found dead the next night in the same manner after Janice was seen there, she is charged with murder.
+With Perry Mason in the hospital, Lindley decides to defend her himself and learns a few lessons about being a trial lawyer.
 Written by

 Was this review helpful to you?